Teaching Activity. By Bill Bigelow. 15 pages.

-Teaching Activity.
-By Bill Bigelow.
 A lesson examining the motives, goals, and environmental consequences of the coal mining industry.

 read passages about the 1914 Ludlow Massacre of striking coal miners and their families in Colorado, and watched John Sayles’ excellent film Matewan when we looked at early 20th-century

-According to the American Lung Association, coal is responsible for 24,000 premature deaths every year.
-More than 50 percent of this country’s electricity comes from burning coal: more than a billion tons of coal every year—almost 20 pounds of coal burned each day for every person in the United States.
-And most coal mining in the United States these days is strip mining—the earth is essentially skinned alive to get at the coal seams within.
+According to the American Lung Association, coal is responsible for thousands of premature deaths every year.
+Almost 40 percent of this country’s electricity comes from burning coal: a billion tons of coal every year—more than 15 pounds of coal burned each day for every person in the United States.
+And most coal mining in the United States these days is strip mining—the Earth is essentially skinned alive to get at the coal seams within.

 So I decided that it was time to break my curricular silence on coal.